Australian Nuclear Science and Technology Organisation

 The Australian Nuclear Science and Technology Organisation (ANSTO) is a statutory body of the Australian Government that is responsible for nuclear research and the production of radioisotopes for nuclear medicine.
-It was established in April 1987 to replace the former Australian Atomic Energy Commission (AAEC), which was founded in 1952.

-Its headquarters and main research facilities are on the southern outskirts of Sydney in Lucas Heights, Sutherland Shire.
+It operates a number of advanced research instruments, including the OPAL reactor and ANTARES particle accelerator.
+ANSTO's headquarters and main research facilities are on the southern outskirts of Sydney in Lucas Heights, Sutherland Shire.

+History

+ANSTO was established in April 1987 to replace the former Australian Atomic Energy Commission, which was founded in 1952.

 Purpose

 The Australian Nuclear Science and Technology Organisation Act 1987 (Cth) prescribes its general purpose.